 Future cost-of-living increases for teachers who retired prior to September 1, 1992, are made in accordance with increases in the Consumer Price Index, with a minimum of 3% and a maximum of 5% per annum.
 For teachers who were members of the Teachers' Retirement System before July 1, 2007, and retire on or after September 1, 1992, pension benefit adjustments are made that are consistent with those provided for Social Security benefits on January 1 of the year granted, with a maximum of 6% per annum.
 If the return on assets in the previous year was less than 8.5%, the maximum increase is 1.5%.
 For teachers who were members of the Teachers' Retirement System after July 1, 2007, pension benefit adjustments are made that are consistent with those provided for Social Security benefits on January 1 of the year granted, with a maximum of 5% per annum.
-If the return on assets in the previous year was less than 11.5%, the maximum increase is 3%, and if the return on the assets in the previous year was less than 8.5%, the maximum increase is 1.0%.
+If the return on assets in the previous year granted, with a maximum of 5% per annum.
+If the return on assets in the previous year granted, with a maximum of 5% per annum.
+If the return on assets in the previous year granted, with a maximum of 5% per annum.
+If the return on assets in the previous year was less than 8.5%, the maximum increase is 1.0%.